Authentication and API Keys

 Disable, enable, or delete a key

-We encourage you to opt for "disable", since deletion is unrecoverable.
+We encourage you to opt for disable over delete, since deletion is unrecoverable.
 You may, for example, wish to keep a disabled key in your Access keys table for a while after disabling it so that you can find the key's value if needed for an investigation.
 If you do choose to delete a key, you'll need to then confirm the deletion through a dialog box:

 Appendix